Annotation Curricula to Implicitly Train Non-Expert Annotators: Evaluation with Existing Datasets

 \subsection{Experimental Setup}

 Our goal is to evaluate how well the ordering generated by an estimator correlates with the annotation time provided in the respective datasets.

-\paragraph{Evaluation Metrics} We evaluate all \estimators by measuring Spearman’s $\rho$ between the true and generated orderings of all instances in the test data.
+\paragraph{Evaluation metrics} We evaluate all estimators by measuring Spearman’s $\rho$ between the true and generated orderings of all instances in the test data.
 We obtain the generated ordering by sorting instances according to the predicted annotation time.
-For our adaptive \estimators that explicitly learn to predict the annotation time, we further report the mean absolute error (MAE), the rooted mean squared error (RMSE), and the coefficient of determination ($R^2$).
+For our adaptive estimators that explicitly learn to predict the annotation time, we further report the mean absolute error (MAE), the rooted mean squared error (RMSE), and the coefficient of determination ($R^2$).

-\paragraph{Models and Features} We focus on text-level features that are efficient to compute and applicable across a wide range of tasks.
-As our goal is to predict the total time an annotator requires to annotate an instance (i.e., a sentence or a paragraph) we use \sbert features obtained from the \textit{paraphrase-distilroberta-base-v1} model which have shown a high performance across various tasks~\citep{reimers-gurevych-2019-sentence}.\footnote{In addition to \sbert, we also evaluate bag-of-word (BOW) features for all three models (cf.~\cref{tab:appendix_hyper1}).} For the Ridge Regression (RR), Gaussian Process Regression (GP), and GBM Regression (GBM) models, we use the implementations of \citet{scikit-learn} and \citet{lightgbm2017}.
+\paragraph{Models and features} For an effective deployment in interactive annotation scenarios, we require models that are capable of fast training and inference.
+We additionally consider the amount of computational resources that a model requires as they pose further limitations for the underlying annotation platform.
+Consequently, fine-tuning large language models such as BERT is infeasible as they require long training times and a large amount of computational resources.\footnote{Note that using such models would require an annotation platform to either deploy an own GPU or buy additional computational resources from external providers.} Instead, we utilize a combination of neural embeddings obtained from a large pre-trained language model combined with an efficient statistical model.
+As our goal is to predict the total time an annotator requires to annotate an instance (i.e., a sentence or a paragraph), we further require a means to aggregate token- or subtoken-level embeddings that are used in recent language models~\citep{sennrich-etal-2016-neural}.
+One such solution is S-BERT~\citep{reimers-gurevych-2019-sentence} which has shown a high performance across various tasks.
+Moreover, \citet{reimers-gurevych-2019-sentence} provide S-BERT for a variety of BERT-based models, allowing future study conductors to easily extend our setup to other languages and specific tasks.
+For computational efficiency, we use the \textit{paraphrase-distilroberta-base-v1} model which utilizes a smaller, distilled RoBERTa model~\citep{Sanh2019DistilBERTAD}.
+As a comparison to S-BERT, we further evaluate bag-of-words (BOW) features for all three models (cf.~\cref{tab:exp_hyper1}).
+For the Ridge Regression (RR), Gaussian Process Regression (GP), and GBM Regression (GBM) models, we use the implementations of \citet{scikit-learn} and \citet{lightgbm2017}.